-- Mortgage Company (Mortgage Banker): A company that borrows large sums of money from a financial institution, namely a bank, lends it to potential home buyers and then sells the mortgages to investors.
+- Mortgage Company (Mortgage Banker): A company that borrows large sums of money from a financial institution, namely a bank, lends it to potential home buyers, and then sells the mortgages to investors.

 - Mortgagee: The mortgage loan lender.

-- Mortgage Loan: The contract which states that the homebuyer’s property is pledged as collateral.
+- Mortgage Loan: The contract stating that the homebuyer’s property is pledged as collateral.
 The buyer agrees to repay principal and interest to the lender, to keep the home insured, to pay all taxes, and to keep the property in good condition.
 The lender, in turn, agrees to loan the buyer the money.

 - Mortgage Origination Fee: A charge issued by the lender for the work involved in preparing and managing a mortgage application.
 The typical amount is 1% of the entire loan.

 - Negative Amortization: An increase in the total balance of a loan when a monthly payment is not big enough to cover all of the loan’s interest due.

 - Note: A formal document which states the existence of a debt and lists the payment terms.